English

 1. The Himalayas protect India from bitterly cold winds that blow from the north.
 Thus, India does not experience severe cold during winter.

-2. At the beginning of summer, the temperature on the main land increases.
+2. At the beginning of summer, the temperature on the mainland increases.
 So, a low-pressure belt develops in the Punjab plains and the Thar desert of Rajasthan.

 4. India receives rainfall from the south-west monsoon winds.
-Due to the obstruction of the Western Ghats on the west, the western coast receives maximum rainfall from the south-west monsoon winds.
+Due to the obstruction of the Western Ghats to the west, the western coast receives maximum rainfall from the south-west monsoon winds.
 It is approximately 400 to 500 cms.

-6. Later, these winds move towards the Himalayas and Orographic type of rainfall occurs due to the natural obstruction of the Himalayas.
+6. Later, these winds move towards the Himalayas, and Orographic type of rainfall occurs due to the natural obstruction of the Himalayas.

 In this way, the Himalayas and the Indian Ocean play a very important role with respect to the climate of India.